sarang-gupta/traceroute/README.md

 If you're looking for the old patterns, codes, and data, please see the data/ subdirectory.

+If you're looking for raw data, please see the hosts/ subdirectory.

 The files in this directory (see also the README.md in hosts/ and data/):

   - most-needed.pl: Perl script that counts the TLDs, 2nd level